Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 - however, note that the assistant can make mistakes and that some part of the domain description is highlighted does not necessarily mean that it is represented by the conceptual model
     - also, the opposite thing applies: some non-highlighted parts of the domain description can already be represented by the conceptual model

-- for simplicity, whenever the domain description changes the computed original text indexes are discarded so nothing will be highlighted
+- for simplicity, whenever the domain description changes, the computed original text indexes are discarded so nothing will be highlighted
     - this means that to use this feature it is necessary to work with only one domain description without editing it in the process